West Palm Beach Termite Control

 Subterranean Termite Control

 If subterranean termites are present in your home, it’s usually not visible.
 People usually first become aware an infestation is present when winged termites swarm in their home during their annual flights.
-After these flights, you will likely find dead termites with wings attached near windows, sinks and bathtubs.
+After these flights, you will likely find dead termites with wings attached near windows, sinks, and bathtubs.
+If you find winged termites in your home we urge you to contact us immediately for termite treatment as it is a sign that an infestation has already manifested itself.

 Subterranean termite colonies may contain as many as a million termites and forage up to 150 feet in search of food.
 They often enter your home through small cracks or joints in the foundation or by building tubes on foundation walls.
 Termites travel up these tubes from their underground colony to access food.

-By the time subterranean termites are discovered, the damage caused by them may already be severe.
+By the time subterranean termites are discovered, the damage that they have caused may already be severe.
 For that reason, we always recommend termite prevention for your home to stop termites before they are able to get into your home.

 Advance Termite Baiting System